 Introduction

 Welcome to your new English textbook!
-Now, you may be feeling like English classes should be behind you since you graduated from high school, but don’t worry.
+Now, you may feel like English classes should be behind you since you graduated from high school, but don’t worry.
 This is different.
 When you take an English (or “Communications”) course in college, it’s all about preparing you for the real, everyday tasks of writing and speaking in your chosen profession rather than reading literature and writing essays.
-Ask any professional in your field, and they’ll set you straight on the enormous importance of practical communication in the work they do.
-They may call it “the BS” because it sometimes gets in the way of what they love to do, but they’ll assure you that you won’t get far without workplace communication skills enabling you to apply the technical skills you’re learning in your other courses.
-Trust those professionals—they know what they’re talking about.
+Ask any professional in your field, and they’ll confirm the enormous importance of practical communication in the work they do.
+Some may call it “the BS” because it sometimes gets in the way of the so-called real work they love to do, but they’ll assure you that you won’t get far without workplace communication skills enabling you to apply the technical skills you’re learning in your other courses.
+Trust those professionals; they know what they’re talking about.
 You may not fully appreciate it yet, but you really need this guide to help develop those vital communication skills now and in the years ahead as you grow professionally.

-This guide is free to you thanks to the people of Ontario via eCampusOntario, an initiative of the Government of Ontario’s Ministry of Training, Colleges and Universities.
-Does this mean it’s worse than the expensive communications textbooks available?
+This guide is free to you thanks to the people of Ontario via eCampusOntario, an initiative of the Government of Ontario’s Ministry of Colleges, Universities, Research Excellence and Security.
+Does this mean it’s worse than the expensive communications textbooks produced by reputable publishers?
 Not at all.
-Research shows that, compared with no-cost open textbooks, traditional commercial textbooks offer no inherent advantages that lead to greater academic success (Rockinson-Szapkiw, Courduff, Carter, & Bennett, 2013).
-Indeed, if an open textbook is robust and comprehensive enough, serves students’ learning needs better, and doesn’t set them back $130, then it can be better for students in every way.
+Research shows that, compared with no-cost open textbooks, traditional commercial textbooks offer no inherent advantages that lead to greater academic success (Jhangiani et al., 2018; Rockinson-Szapkiw et al., 2013).
+Indeed, if an open textbook is robust and thorough, serves students’ learning needs just as well or better as a $130 textbook, and costs nothing, it can be better for students in every way.

 Communications Course Learning Outcomes

-While this open textbook was intended to meet the basic resource needs of all students taking (and instructors teaching) ENL1813 across the College, the English faculty in each department is invited to tailor the resource further to meet the more specific needs of students in their school.
-Individual instructors are also invited to tailor it to meet the needs of students in a specific program.
+This open textbook is designed to meet the learning outcomes of Algonquin College’s first-year Communications course ENL1004 Professional Communications Essentials and its Level 2 sequels.
+References to these courses’ specific learning outcomes appear at the beginning of each chapter and section, either as one of ENL1004’s four major Course Learning Outcomes (CLOs) or as one of their sub-competencies, called Embedded Knowledge and Skills (EKSs).
+While this open textbook was intended to meet the basic resource needs of all students taking (and instructors teaching) ENL1004 across the College, the English faculty in each department is invited to tailor the resource further to meet the more specific vocational needs of students in their school and in specific programs.

 What You Need to Succeed

-• Microsoft Word (MS Word) as their word processor program, which is available to most Algonquin College students via the Digital Resource Portal
+- Microsoft Word (MS Word) as their word processor program, which is available to most Algonquin College students

 A Note on Style

-Whereas most commercial textbooks on communications maintain a high level of formality, this open textbook relaxes that a little to include contractions, colourful expressions, liberal use of “they” (rather than “he or she”) as a singular pronoun, and other characteristics of semi-formal or casual business writing.
+Whereas most commercial textbooks on communications maintain a high level of formality, this open textbook relaxes that a little to include contractions, idiomatic expressions, liberal use of “they” (rather than “he or she”) as a singular pronoun, and other characteristics of semi-formal or casual business writing.
 The idea is to model the style of a common email between work colleagues, which imitates a conversational style of writing while still being grammatically correct.
 Notice in the previous sentence and section, for instance, that “email” and “internet” appear instead of the more formal, old-fashioned “e-mail” and “Internet” often used in other textbooks.
-For this we take our cue from style guides in leading tech publications and international news organizations that trend towards lowercasing and de-branding the terms (Martin, 2016).
+For this, we take our cue from style guides in leading tech publications and international news organizations that trend towards lowercasing and de-branding the terms (“Capitalization of Internet,” 2025; Crosby, 2022).
 See §4.5.1.2 on the formality spectrum in professional writing for more on the editorial decision to model a casual style for accessibility reasons.

 Organization